-Our student staff gave presentations at the Homarus eco-center all summer season.
+During the summer season 2015 to 2019, our student staff gave presentations at the Homarus eco-center all summer season.
 These included educational seminars, visitor discussions on crab life cycle, impact scenarios of green crab on local populations of molluscs and the actual population study itself.
 Each Sunday, staff manned a booth in the Sunday in the Park market.
 Live green crab at the booth was always a fun thing for residents and tourists.